 RULE 4.
 RESTRICTIONS ON DEALINGS E1

 4.1 Prohibited dealings by persons other than the offeror E1

 4.2 Restriction on dealings by an offeror and persons

 acting in concert E1

 Notes on Rules 4.1 and 4.2

 1. Other circumstances in which dealings may not take

 place E2

-Consortium offers and joint offerors E2
+2. Consortium offers and joint offerors E2

 3. No-profit arrangements E2

 4. When an offer will not be made E2

-5. No dealing contrary to published advice E3
+No dealing contrary to published advice E3

-6. Discretionary fund managers and principal traders E3

 4.3 Gathering of irrevocable commitments E3

 Note on Rule 4.3

 Irrevocable commitments E3

-4.4 Dealings in offeree securities by certain offeree company
+4.4 Dealings in offeree company securities by certain persons

-concert parties E3
+acting in concert with the offeree company E3

-Note on Rule 4.4 E4
+Note on Rule 4.4

-4.5 Irrevocable commitments and letters of intent ⊏4
+Irrevocable commitments and letters of intent E4

-4.5 Restriction on the offeree company accepting an offer in E4
+4.5 Restriction on the offeree company accepting an offer in

-4.0 respect of treasury shares ⊏4
+respect of treasury shares E4

-4.6 Securities borrowing and lending transactions by offerors, - 1
+4.6 Securities borrowing and lending transactions by offerors,

-the offeree company and their concert parties Notes on Rule 4.6 E4
+the offeree company and their concert parties E4

+Notes on Rule 4.6

-1. Return of borrowed relevant securities E4
+Return of borrowed relevant securities E5

-Notice in lieu of disclosure E5
+2. Notice in lieu of disclosure E5

-3. Discretionary fund managers and principal traders E5

-4. Financial collateral arrangements E5
+3. Financial collateral arrangements E5

 4.7 Sale of all or substantially all of the offeree company's

-••• assets E5
+assets E5

-D. II E E

 RULE 5.
 TIMING RESTRICTIONS ON ACQUISITIONS E7

 5.1 Restrictions E7

-Notes on Rule 5.1 F 7
+5.1 Notes on Rule 5.1 L,

 1. When more than 50% is held E7

-New shares, subscription rights, convertibles and options E7
+2. New shares, subscription rights, convertibles and ,

+options E7

 3. Allotted but unissued shares E7

 4. Rule 9 waivers E8

-5. Maintenance of the percentage of the shares in LU
+5. Maintenance of the percentage of the shares in

 which a person is interested E8

-6. Discretionary fund managers and principal traders E8

-7. Gifts E8
+6. Gifts E8

 5.2 Exceptions to restrictions Notes on Rule 5.2 E8

 1. Single shareholder E9

 2. Rule 9 E9

 3. Revision E9

 4. After an offer lapses E9

 5.3 Acquisitions from a single shareholder - consequences Notes on Rule 5.3 E10

-If a person's interests are reduced E10
+1. If a person's interests are reduced E10

 2. Rights or scrip issues and Rule 9 waivers E10

 5.4 Acquisitions from a single shareholder - disclosure Note on Rule 5.4 E10

 Disclosure of the identity of the person dealing E10

 RULE 6.
 ACQUISITIONS RESULTING IN AN OBLIGATION TO

 OFFER A MINIMUM LEVEL OF CONSIDERATION E11

 6.1 Acquisitions before a firm offer announcement E11

 6.2 Acquisitions after a firm offer announcement Notes on Rule 6 E11

 1. Adjusted terms E12

 2. Acquisitions prior to the three month period E12

 3. No less favourable terms E12

 4. Highest price paid E13

 5. Dividends E14

 6. Convertible securities, warrants and options E15

-7. Unlisted securities E15 E15
+7. Unlisted securities E15

-Discretionary fund managers and principal traders Offer period E15
+8. Offer period E15

 RULE 7.
 CONSEQUENCES OF CERTAIN DEALINGS E16

-7.1 Immediate announcement required if an obligation LIO
+7.1 Immediate announcement required if an obligation

-7.1 under Rule 6, 9 or 11 is triggered Note on Rule 7.1 E16
+under Rule 6, 9 or 11 is triggered Note on Rule 7.1 E16

 Potential offerors E16

-7.2 Dealings by connected discretionary fund managers and
+7.2 Time from which presumptions of acting in concert apply E16

-principal traders Notes on Rule 7.2 E16
+1.2 Notes on Rule 7.2

-Dealings prior to a concert party relationship arising E17

-2. Qualifications E18
+1. Previous dealings E17

+2. "Actual" concertedness E17

-3. Dealings by principal traders E18
+3. "Book flattening" by connected principal traders E17

-4. Dealings by discretionary fund managers E19

-5. Rule 9 E19
+4. Dealings by connected fund managers 5.
+Rule 9 E18 E18

-6. Disclosure of dealings in offer documentation E19

-7. Consortium offers E20
+E18

+7.0 or exercise or exemise in an exemple and e

-7.3 Partial offers and Rule 9 waivers F20
+7.3 Partial offers and Rule 9 waivers E19